nickfloop/floopcli/docs/source/intro/hello.rst

     - develop a simple Hello, World! app and tests in one of several languages
     - define simple test and production environments using `Dockerfiles <https://docs.docker.com/engine/reference/builder/>`_
     - **configure** floop with the app
-    - **create** floop target devices that handle communication with your real hardware targets
+    - **create** floop target cores that handle communication with your real hardware targets
-    - **push** source code from your host device to target devices
+    - **push** source code from your host core to target cores
-    - **build** code on target devices
+    - **build** code on target cores
-    - **test** code on target devices in a test operating system environment on the target
+    - **test** code on target cores in a test operating system environment on the target
-    - **run** code on target devices in a production operating system environment on the target
+    - **run** code on target cores in a production operating system environment on the target
-    - **monitor** running or testing environments on target devices
+    - **monitor** running or testing environments on target cores
     - **log** all events to the host
-    - **destroy** floop devices and reclaim resources on all target devices
+    - **destroy** floop cores and reclaim resources on all target cores

-In the end, each target device should greet you with "Hello, World!"
+In the end, each target core should greet you with "Hello, World!"

-If you have Linux-based target devices, you can use them for this guide.
+If you have Linux-based target cores, you can use them for this guide.
 Otherwise, follow along to see how to use Docker Machines on your host to run and test floop using just your computer.

 Prerequisites
 ==============